mautrix/docs/bridges/general/backfill.md

 Matrix room.
 However, the level of support and config options vary a lot between bridges.

+In general, backfill happens automatically, and the recommended way to do backfilling is to configure the bridge the way you want before starting to use it.
+Some bridges also have a `backfill` command, but automatic backfill is better due to the Matrix limitations mentioned in the section below.

 ## How backfilling works
 Bridges can set the timestamp of each message they send, which is the basic principle behind backfilling.
 This mechanism is called [timestamp massaging].